applidget/ogone/README.md

                                   :sha_in => "......",  # Configured in your back-office
                                   :sha_out => "....."   # Configured in your back-office

+    # Add mandatory parameters.
+Alternatively can be passed directly in `@ogone.fields_for_payment`
+    @ogone.add_parameters {
+      :CURRENCY => "EUR",
+      :AMOUNT => 2000,  # Beware, that would be 20 EUR
+      :ORDERID => "...",
+      :LANGUAGE => "en_US"
+      # And many more parameters, refer to the Ogone documentation
+    }

+    # Configure where the user should be redirected once the payment is completed
+    # This sets the following urls:
+    #  - ACCEPTURL
+    #  - DECLINEURL
+    #  - EXCEPTIONURL
+    #  - CANCELURL
     @ogone.add_single_return_url "http://your_application/route/to/ogone/return"
   end
 end